dailybruin/training/week0.md

 A [shell](https://en.wikipedia.org/wiki/Unix_shell) is a program that makes it easy for you to run other programs.
 It's what you see hackers use all the time in [TV and movies](https://www.youtube.com/watch?v=PGjLhOhMLXc).
 Although it has connotations of being only for the “pros”, the truth is the shell is really just another way to interface with your computer and can actually be a lot faster.

 There are multiple shells.
 [Bash](https://en.wikipedia.org/wiki/Bash_%28Unix_shell%29) is probably the most common, and the default on macOS and most Linux distributions.
 You may have also heard of [Zsh](https://en.wikipedia.org/wiki/Z_shell) (pronounced "Z shell"), which is a popular choice among command line enthusiasts.
-We're going to use neither of them, and instead use a shell called [fish](https://en.wikipedia.org/wiki/Friendly_interactive_shell), or the friendly interactive shell, which has a very nice autocompletion feature that makes it easy to learn.
+If you're new to the shell or don't really have a strong attachment to a certain shell, we recommend you use a shell called [fish](https://en.wikipedia.org/wiki/Friendly_interactive_shell), or the friendly interactive shell, which has a very nice autocompletion feature that makes it easy to learn.

 You can install it by going to Terminal and running: